This Executive brief was generated using the AI Leadership Strategy tool.

 If you want to go further

+If you want a presentation of these scenarios, or want help to generate new shared scenarios based on more input — or a discussion on your strategic options going forward — the process can be run with your leadership team.
 When a leadership team builds scenarios together — arguing about which uncertainties matter, naming the worlds, stress-testing their assumptions — the result is not a brief.
 It is alignment.
 A room full of people who built the same picture and cannot unsee it.
+Reach out if you want to discuss this.

 Sofus Midtgaard